-Our True North goal for our Systems and Partnerships is to consistently deliver timely appropriate, accessible care as part of a wider integrated care system for our patients.
-For planned care our 2024/25 breakthrough is to achieve a 109% weighted value elective activity against a 2019/20 baseline, including specialist advice and guidance, and for emergency care that 78% of patients are consistently treated within 4 hours in Emergency Care Services.
+Our True North goal for our Systems and Partnerships is to achieve the national constitutional targets for both planned and emergency care.
+For planned care our 24/5 breakthrough is that no patients will wait in excess of 52 weeks on a Referral to Treatment (RTT) Pathway to be seen and treated, and for emergency care that 77% of patients are consistently treated within 4 hours in Emergency Care Services.